BJMdotNET/prince-docs/lists/minneapolis-star-tribune-2019-04.md

     > A new Prince album featuring his versions of songs he wrote for other artists will be released in June.
     >
-    > The 15-track "Originals" will include "Nothing Compares 2 U," the No. 1 hit for Sinéad O'Connor; "The Glamorous Life," Sheila E.'s signature song and Top 10 pop hit; and Kenny Rogers' "You're My Love," which Prince wrote under the name Joey Coco in 1986.
+    > The 15-track “Originals” will include “Nothing Compares 2 U,” the No. 1 hit for Sinéad O'Connor; “The Glamorous Life,” Sheila E.'s signature song and Top 10 pop hit; and Kenny Rogers' “You're My Love,” which Prince wrote under the name Joey Coco in 1986.

 -----